SantiagoMorais/hamburguer-shop/README.md

 - [Typescript](https://www.typescriptlang.org)
 - [Font-awesome-icons](https://fontawesome.com)

-### Project funcionality
+### Project Functionality

-First of all, we create the home page, that do not have a complex code.
-Here was used just styled code, to align the images to its places.
+First, we created the home page, which doesn't have complex code.
+Only styled code was used to align the images.
-It was just created a cart icon that changes its value when a new product is added to it.
+A cart icon was created that updates its value when a new product is added.
-There are other fields that allow the user to see how many items he already choosed.
-So, it was used a context to store the snack informations from the shopping to be used and shown on the cart page.
+There are other fields that allow the user to see how many items he has chosen.
+So, a context was used to store snack information from the shopping to be used and shown on the cart page.

 ```tsx
 export const CartProvider: React.FC<ICartProviderProps> = ({children}) => {